Decentraland is an immersive, browser-based platform built on the Ethereum blockchain that allows users to experience a 3D, shared virtual world.

 “The metaverse is a more general term that refers to the concept of a virtual world that is accessible to everyone, while Decentraland is a specific implementation of this concept,” said Eldad Postan-Koren, co-founder and CEO at WINN.AI, a tech startup developing an artificially intelligent sales assistant, and member of the Forbes Technology Council.

-“The metaverse is often used to refer to virtual worlds that are fully immersive and that can be accessed through virtual reality, while Decentraland is focused on creating a decentralized virtual reality platform,” Postan-Koren said.
+“The metaverse is often used to refer to virtual worlds that are fully immersive and that can be accessed through virtual reality, while Decentraland is focused on creating a decentralized virtual reality platform,” Postan-Koren added.